hoovercj/time-to-run/README.md

 ## Contact

-If you have questions, comments, or issues, reach out via email (calendarhack at codyhoover dot com) or [on github](https://github.com/hoovercj/calendar-hack/issues).
+If you have made a plan that you think others might benefit from or if you have issues, questions, or suggestions on how I can make this project work better for you, reach out via email (calendarhack at codyhoover dot com) or [on github](https://github.com/hoovercj/calendar-hack/issues).